 Winslow is a 2006 graduate of the University of North Carolina at Chapel Hill and a 2012 graduate of Wake Forest University School of Law.
-While in law school, Winslow spent a summer as an intern in the chambers of Chief United States District Court Judge for the Eastern District of North Carolina Judge Malcomb Howard.
+While in law school, Winslow interned in the chambers of Chief United States District Court Judge for the Eastern District of North Carolina Judge Malcomb Howard.

-Following law school Winslow joined a well-respected, midsize regional law firm in Winston-Salem focusing on civil litigation, personal injury litigation and some criminal defense.
-In addition, Winslow has developed admiralty and maritime law expertise based on his practical experience and broad contacts in the maritime industry, having obtained his United States Coast Guard Captain’s license and having fished on commercial and sport charters.
-Also, he has published articles on legal issues involved in owning and operating boats.
+Following law school Winslow joined a well-respected, regional law firm in Winston-Salem focusing on civil litigation, personal injury litigation and some criminal defense.
+In addition, Winslow’s expertise includes admiralty and maritime law based on his practical experience and broad contacts in the maritime industry.
+He obtained his United States Coast Guard Captain’s license and fished on commercial and sport charters.
+Winslow has published articles on legal issues involved in owning and operating boats.

 Winslow regularly represents clients in the United States District Court for the Eastern, Middle and Western Districts of North Carolina and has successfully handled cases at all levels of North Carolina’s trial courts and at the North Carolina Court of Appeals.
 He has tried numerous cases to verdict and recovered millions of dollars for personal injury clients.
 Winslow is known for his strong work ethic and resourcefulness in finding creative solutions in multiple substantive legal areas for his clients.